strandtentje/SimpleJson/README.md

-# Json.NetMF
+# SimpleJson

+SimpleJson intends to be a super-simple Json parser/composer that doesn't require to be mapped to an object.

-JSON Serializer and Deserializer library for the .NET Micro Framework
+It is a fork of Json.NetMF (JSON Serializer and Deserializer library for the .NET Micro Framework)

-This library is a forked and modified version of Mike Jones's JSON Serialization and Deserialization library (https://www.ghielectronics.com/community/codeshare/entry/357).
+Json.NetMF was in turn a forked and modified version of Mike Jones's JSON Serialization and Deserialization library (https://www.ghielectronics.com/community/codeshare/entry/357).

-Its hopefuly faster, more lightweight, and more robust.
+The author of Json.NetMF hopes it's hopefuly faster, more lightweight, and more robust (in comparison to?) - I hope it too nonetheless.

-Here's a short blog post about how this library came to be: http://mattweimer.net/Posts/Details/1
+The author of Json.NetMF wrote a short blog post about how Json.NetMF came to be: http://mattweimer.net/Posts/Details/1

 ## Requirements
-Microsoft .NET Micro Framework 4.2 or higher
+Mono 4.6

 ## Example Usage